 1. Ephemeral Content and its popularity

-Video content that is short, usually less than a minute in length, and disappears a while after posting is known as ephemeral content.
+Video content that is short, usually less than a minute, and disappears a while after posting is known as ephemeral content.
 The ‘Story’ feature of platforms such as Instagram and Snapchat are great examples of this.

-One of the biggest ways brands can capitalize on this is with something called FOMO or the fear of missing out.
+FOMO or the fear of missing out is one of the biggest ways brands can capitalize on this.
 With the inherent novelty and short nature of the content, whether it is a photo or a short clip, the fear of missing out creates more opportunities for impulse buying.
 Another way that brands can capitalize using this is by posting raw behind-the-scenes photos and clips to show themselves in a new, more humane light to consumers, raising the amount of trust that a consumer has in that brand.

 2. Influencer Marketing and its benefits

 Hiring a celebrity to promote a brand isn’t unheard of.
-In fact, this is a common occurrence in the realm of social media marketing.
-In order to connect with more consumers, brands hire influencers to make original content based on their product or directly for them.
+This is a common occurrence in the realm of social media marketing.
+To connect with more consumers, brands hire influencers to make original content based on their product or directly for them.
 Whilst it isn’t the same as an ad campaign, it is quite cheaper.
 A person is more likely to buy a product when it is endorsed by someone they have chosen to consume media from.
-In a way, it is endorsed by a person that they trust.
+In a way, it is endorsed by a person who they trust.

 3. Live streaming and its benefits to consumer interaction

-Whilst brands have used videos to interact with consumers before, they can often feel over-scripted and overproduced, reducing the authenticity of the content.
-A Livestream brings a certain degree of engagement that a prerecorded video cannot recreate.
+Whilst brands have used videos to interact with consumers before, they can often feel over-scripted and overproduced.
+This reduces the authenticity of the content.
+A Livestream brings a certain engagement that a prerecorded video cannot recreate.
 Consumers can interact with brands on a personal level.
 With the number of live streamers on the rise, this sort of consumer interaction will soon become the norm in the years to come.

 4. Incorporation and adoption of new technologies on the rise